netgen/TagsBundle/Resources/doc/INSTALL.md

 }
 ```

-*NB:* make sure that the NetgenTagsBundle bundle is loaded *after* the eZPublish Kernel bundles, otherwise you might get an error related to bas services configuration.
+*NB:* make sure that the NetgenTagsBundle bundle is loaded *after* the eZPublish Kernel bundles, otherwise you might get an error related to bad services configuration.

 ### Edit configuration